robotic-vision-lab/Attention-With-Varying-Receptive-Fields-Network/README.md

 To run the experiments within this repository, `opencv`, `numpy`, `tensorflow`, and `pillow` need to be installed along with their dependencies.
 The experiments were conducted on an Ubuntu 20.04 machine using an Anaconda 3 environment.
-The experiments were run with a NVIDIA GPU and CUDA.
+The experiments were run with an NVIDIA GPU and CUDA.
 To create the environment, run the following commands from a terminal with Anaconda 3 installed.

-Create the conda environment:
+Create the Anaconda environment:

 `conda create -y -n myenv tensorflow==2.4.1 numpy==1.19.2  pip  pillow==7.2.0
 tensorflow-gpu==2.5.0`